What Do Reviewers Like to See in Grant Proposals?

 Set Realistic Goals and Objectives

-Related to being realistic, it’s also important to be honest about your weaknesses.
+Being realistic, it’s also important to be honest about your weaknesses.
 If your organization has had difficulties managing its programs or experienced scandals related to its finances, it’s best to take the issue head-on.
 Especially in the Internet age, you should assume the funder will research your organization if they’ve shortlisted you for funding.
-If you think a funder could discover something about your organization that could potentially harm your chances of getting grant, you should raise and dismiss the issue in your proposal.
+If you think a funder could discover something about your organization that could potentially harm your chances of getting a grant, you should raise and dismiss the issue in your proposal.
 For example, if your organization received negative publicity because beneficiaries were vocal about their dissatisfaction with the quality of your services, note that this happened and then state how you’ve addressed the problems.

 Know Your Level of Innovation

-If the funder explicitly states it is looking for innovation, you’ll want to assess you proposed project carefully.
+If the funder explicitly states it is looking for innovation, you’ll want to assess your proposed project carefully.
 Is what you are proposing really innovative?
-Before you say Yes, absolutely! make sure you’ve done your homework to know exactly where your idea fits in with what has happened in your field to date.
-If you determine your idea is not innovative after all, it may still be worth applying to a grant opportunity if you know the funder is not weighting the innovation piece heavily.
+Before you say Yes, absolutely!
+Make sure you’ve done your homework to know exactly where your idea fits in with what has happened in your field to date.
+If you determine your idea is not innovative after all, it may still be worth applying to a grant opportunity if you know the funder is not weighing the innovation piece heavily.
 On the other hand, if you know that innovation is one of the main things the funder is looking for, unless you can truly offer something innovative, it probably is not worth your time to apply.

 Address Sustainability